Ray-Young/ray-young.github.io/_posts/2016-09-18-Set-up-local-jekyll-environment.md

 While there are still a few tricky points blocked me.
 I will list them and wish to help someone meets the same problems.

+Note: We have to follow the instruction to install the ruby and related gems, including Jekyll.
+You can refer my github for the corresponding configurations.

 ### Specify repository name in config
 When I finish the set up steps and try to make some updates, an error occurs which says